Multiscale network renormalization: scale-invariance without geometry: GDP, distance, and trade data

 Geographic distance data are taken from the BACI-CEPII GeoDist database~\cite{mayer2011notes}.
 It reports bilateral inter-country distances measured as population-based averages among the most populated pairs of cities across each pair of countries.
 The database uses the general formula

 developed by Head and Mayer~\cite{thetadist} for calculating the distance $d_{i_0,j_0}$ between country $i_0$ and country $j_0$ as a population-based average of the distances $d_{k,l}$ between pairs of internal agglomerations (cities, towns and places) across $i_0$ and $j_0$.
 The symbol $k\in i_0$ denotes that $k$ runs over the agglomerations inside country $i_0$, and $\mathrm{POP}_k$ denotes the demographic population of agglomeration $k$.
 In the GeoDist database, population data were taken from the World Gazetteer (\url{ https://www.world-gazetteer.com}) website.
 Note that $d_{i_0,i_0}>0$, i.e. the `distance' of a country to itself is non-zero (therefore it is not a proper metric distance).
 This is consistent with the fact that, at higher hierarchical levels, the distance between a block-node to itself is necessarily positive as a result of the renormalization rule.
 The exponent $\theta$ measures the sensitivity of trade flows to bilateral distance.
 As noted in the BACI-CEPII GeoDist documentation, selecting $\theta=-1$ corresponds to the usual coefficient estimated from gravity models of bilateral trade flows.
 Such a choice results in the calculation of $d_{i_0,j_0}$ as a population-based average analogous to the GDP-based average used later in our own renormalization procedure when coarse-graining the network.
 The agreement between our model and the ITN data actually suggests that, for the study of international trade, a better definition of inter-country distances could presumably be obtained by replacing POP with GDP in the above formula, to make inter-country distances fully consistent with our GDP-averaged renormalized distances at higher levels.
 Unfortunately, GDP data at the agglomeration level are much more difficult to obtain than the corresponding population data.
-For this reason, we had to use population-averaged distances in our analysis at level $l=0$, and their GDP-averaged renormalized values at higher levels $l>0$.
-Given the pairwise geographical distances at level $l=0$, we constructed the dendrogram of nested partitions $\{\mathbf{\Omega}_l\}_{l\ge 0}$ of world countries (shown in Fig.~\ref{fig_Sdendro}) using single-linkage hierarchical clustering as explained in the main text.
-A horizontal cut in the dendrogram induces a hierarchical level $l$ and a corresponding partition of countries into $l$-countries.
-The renormalized GDPs and distances are then calculated using Eqs.~\ref{eq:GDP} and~\ref{eq:geodist} in the main text.
+For this reason, we used population-averaged distances in our analysis at level $\ell=0$, and their GDP-averaged renormalized values at higher levels $\ell>0$.
+Given the pairwise geographical distances $\{d_{i_0,j_0}\}_{i_0,j_0=1}^{N_0}$ at level $\ell=0$, we constructed the dendrogram of nested partitions $\{\mathbf{\Omega}_\ell\}_{\ell\ge 0}$ of world countries (shown in Fig.~\ref{fig_Sdendro}) using single-linkage hierarchical clustering, which produces \emph{subdominant ultrametric distances} $\{d^<_{i_0,j_0}\}_{i_0,j_0=1}^{N_0}$ as explained.
+A straight cut in the dendrogram induces a hierarchical level $\ell$ and a corresponding partition of countries into $\ell$-countries.
+The renormalized GDPs and distances are then calculated using Eqs.~\eqref{eq:GDP} and~\eqref{eq:geodist} (using the original distances).